Already familiar with this topic? Test your understanding here.

 PSV vs Rupture Disc: Reactor Case Study

-To make the comparison between rupture discs and safety valves more concrete, let’s look at a simple example based on three configurations commonly found in chemical plants.
+To make these considerations more concrete, let’s look at a simple example based on three configurations commonly found in chemical plants.

 In this case, the reactor’s emergency relief line is connected to an elevated Emergency Catch Tank (ECT), ensuring a fully open discharge path to the atmosphere.